EnnioCaprio/Reddit-Clone/README.md

     <li>Pagination for user profile, so API doesn't need to load all the extra informations</li>
     <li>The tree structure for comments</li>
     <li>Improve ui error handling</li>
-    <li>Improve the voting system, sometimes there are delays among API calls so the user has to refresh to see the selected vote</li>
   </ul>